 Accessing your files, wherever you are

 It is possible for you to gain access to the files you need from any location, since you can apply for your own server with a VPN for business.
 This means that people who are working from home, or employees who are abroad, can still access your company’s files.
 So basically, your own server can be used as a secure company cloud.
+If you’re always on the go and need to access your bank accounts, you can choose one from our list of the best online banking VPNs.

 It is important to secure your internet connection, especially if you regularly use public Wi-Fi networks.
 You never know who the network operator is when you connect to a public Wi-Fi network.
 It is even possible that a hacker has hijacked the network, so you can never be certain that your files are secure.